Mrcubix/Destiny-Activity-Track-Analyzer/Material/Ideas/Interface.md

 #### Iteration

-- [ ] if activity Mode is not in the excluded list
+- [ ] If activity Mode is not in the excluded list

 ##### Activity not in Dictionary (Hash)